 The best way to limit the data a company can gather on you is to use privacy settings to limit their reach.

 Microsoft uses your searches and purchase history to serve you with personalized advertising.
-You can turn this off in the privacy dashboard by scrolling to the bottom and clicking on Review ad settings.
+You can turn this off in the privacy dashboard by scrolling down to Personalized ad settings and clicking on Review ad settings.
 Then, toggle the slider next to See ads that interest you to the left to disable it.

 Unless you turn it off, Microsoft collects diagnostic data from apps you use “to help improve our products and make them work better.”